 You can also take a boat to Nusa Penida from Nusa Lembongan if you happen to be exploring this island first.

-Nusa Penida is quite a large island and it can take up to one hour to get from one side of the island to the other during your Nusa Penida tour.
-The best means of transport on the island is on a scooter.
+Nusa Penida is quite a large island and it can take up to one hour to get from one side of the island to the other.

 When you arrive at Toya Pakeh harbor in Nusa Penida there are a number of scooter rental shops on the beachfront that will be able to sort you out with some wheels.

-I paid 70,000 IDR per day for a scooter rental which came with a full tank of gas so you can expect to pay something around that price.
+I paid 70,000 IDR per day for a scooter rental that came with a full tank of gas so you can expect to pay something around this price.

 Be sure to get a helmet as an extra precaution for riding on the roads in Nusa Penida as they are not very well maintained.